-3.2.2.
-Solving the sample approximation.
-We solved the sample approximation problem by using an MIP formulation, augmented with a class of strong valid inequalities.
-We refer the reader to [20, 19] for details of this formulation and the valid inequalities, as well as detailed computational results for solving the sample approximation problems.
-However, we mention that, in contrast to the probabilistic set cover problem, solving the sample approximation problem with the largest sample size that we consider (N = 10000) and the largest $\alpha$ (0.05) takes a nontrivial amount of time, in some cases as long as 30 minutes.
+We solved the sample approximation problem using a mixed-integer programming formulation, augmented with a class of strong valid inequalities.
+We refer the reader to [19, 18] for details of this formulation and the valid inequalities, as well as detailed computational results for solving the sample approximation problems.
+However, we mention that in contrast to the probabilistic set cover problem, solving the sample approximation problem with the largest sample size we consider (N = 10000) and largest α (0.05) takes a nontrivial amount of time, in some cases as long as 30 minutes.
 On the other hand, for N = 5000, the worst case was again $\alpha = 0.05$ and usually took less than 4 minutes to solve.